Eurovision Young Dancers: Format

 In 1989 and 2003, the contest awarded two sets of first prize, one for classical and one for contemporary dance.
-An additional "Youth Jury" prize was awarded in 2003 chosen by a panel of dance enthusiasts in the audience.
+Two jury's special prizes were also handed out in 1989 and an additional "Youth Jury" prize was awarded in 2003, chosen by a panel of dance enthusiasts in the audience.

-The format is revamped in 2011 to include a 'final duel' round and the semi-finals are removed due to the low number of participating countries.
+The format was revamped in 2011 to include a 'final duel' round and the semi-finals are removed due to the low number of participating countries.
 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 Once all the jury votes have been counted, the two participants which received the highest total of points progress to a final round.
 The final round consists of a 90-second 'dual', were each of the finalists perform a 45-second random dance-off routine.
 The overall winner upon completion of the final dances is chosen by the professional jury members.